 One of their recent initiatives has been to embrace the Maker community and plunge headlong into Internet of Things through their MediaTek Labs which is officially launching today.
 This new program is geared towards developers from . . .
 READ ON »

-Posted September 17, 2014 By: Tomek Kondrat
+Posted September 17, 2014 at 11:30 am by Tomek Kondrat

 Those who might have thought that MediaTek would never release working kernel source might have to wipe their eyes right about now.
 It’d be best for such readers to sit down as all of you are in for a treat.
 As we talked about some time ago, MediaTek has been making great strides in supporting the development community.
 And now, MediaTek has honored that commitment with the release of the full source code for the first batch of Android One devices.
 Start your Linux machines and make sure that there is a lot of coffee on tap, as some serious development will take place for these budget-friendly devices.

-Posted August 1, 2014 By: jerdog
+Posted August 1, 2014 at 09:00 pm by jerdog

 Over the years, much has been made about MediaTek not being open to the development community and not adhering to the GPLv2 requirements with regards to the Linux kernel.
 Recently, MediaTek has come around to understand that the development community has a wealth of resources to help an OEM grow and better their products, and their recent announcement that they were going to be opening up was a welcome bit of news.